wiicode/cybersecurity-framework/bronze-controls/phishing.md

 **How do I do this?**

 -   Consider what visitors to your website need to know, and what detail is unnecessary (but could be useful for attackers)?
 This is particularly important for high profile members of your *organization*, as this information could be used to craft personalised whaling attacks (a type of spear phishing that targets a big phish, such as a board member who has access to valuable assets).
 -   Help your staff understand how sharing their personal information can affect them and your *organization*, and develop this into a clear digital footprint policy for all users.
-[CPNI’s Digital Footprint Campaign](https://www.cpni.gov.uk/my-digital-footprint) contains a range of useful materials (including posters and booklets).
 -   Be aware of what your partners, contractors and suppliers give away about your *organization* online.

 ### **Filter or block incoming phishing emails**